 Generally, animals are not allowed on Amtrak.
 However, service animals are permitted in all areas where passengers are allowed.
 Service animals are animals that are trained to perform a specific task for the benefit of a person with a disability.
 Amtrak personnel may ask what task(s) the service animal performs.
+Carry-on pet guidelines do not pertain to passengers traveling with service animals.

 The following types of animals are not permitted: